ai4os/ai4-docs/source/user/others/video-demos.rst

 * `How to train an AI module <https://www.youtube.com/watch?v=W1bPmUhzYFY>`__
 * `Performing a Federated Learning training <https://youtu.be/FrgVummLNbU>`__

-..
-Please refer to the Youtube channel `playlist <https://www.youtube.com/playlist?list=PLJ9x9Zk1O-J_UZfNO2uWp2pFMmbwLvzXa>`_
-.. for a comprehensive list of video demos.
+Please refer to the `AI4EOSC Youtube channel <https://www.youtube.com/@ai4eosc>`_ for a comprehensive list of video demos.

-.. todo: uncomment when the new playlist is ready

 Bear in mind the demos can become quickly **outdated** so please refer to the docs for the latest information.